yakazimir/zubr_public/README.md

 This is a slimmed down version of a cython/python toolkit for building semantic parsing models (a more general release is in the works, with additional features).
-The current realease includes the code needed to reproduce the following two paper on text2code semantic parsing/translation:
+The current realease includes the code needed to reproduce the following two papers on text2code semantic parsing/translation:

 ```